psychicbologna/recipeak-api/README.md

 ### 2019-10-16

 A long fight here with frontend.
 Started sketching out a bunch of the routes and some of the testing.
 Look forward to implementing the helpers and having valid tests for the endpoints.
+Ending the night by writing some scripts to expedite seeding/unseeding for faster migration testing.